awsdocs/amazon-aurora-user-guide/doc_source/data-api.md

-# Using the Data API for Aurora Serverless<a name="data-api"></a><a name="data_api"></a>
+# Using the Data API for Aurora Serverless v1<a name="data-api"></a>

-By using the Data API for Aurora Serverless, you can work with a web\-services interface to your Aurora Serverless DB cluster\.
+By using the Data API for Aurora Serverless v1, you can work with a web\-services interface to your Aurora Serverless v1 DB cluster\.
 The Data API doesn't require a persistent connection to the DB cluster\.
 Instead, it provides a secure HTTP endpoint and integration with AWS SDKs\.
 You can use the endpoint to run SQL statements without managing connections\.

 All calls to the Data API are synchronous\.
 By default, a call times out if it's not finished processing within 45 seconds\.
 However, you can continue running a SQL statement if the call times out by using the `continueAfterTimeout` parameter\.
 For an example, see [Running a SQL transaction](#data-api.calling.java.run-transaction)\.

 Users don't need to pass credentials with calls to the Data API, because the Data API uses database credentials stored in AWS Secrets Manager\.
 To store credentials in Secrets Manager, users must be granted the appropriate permissions to use Secrets Manager, and also the Data API\.
 For more information about authorizing users, see [Authorizing access to the Data API](#data-api.access)\.

-You can also use Data API to integrate Aurora Serverless with other AWS applications such as AWS Lambda, AWS AppSync, and AWS Cloud9\.
+You can also use Data API to integrate Aurora Serverless v1 with other AWS applications such as AWS Lambda, AWS AppSync, and AWS Cloud9\.
 The API provides a more secure way to use AWS Lambda\.
 It enables you to access your DB cluster without your needing to configure a Lambda function to access resources in a virtual private cloud \(VPC\)\.
 For more information, see [AWS Lambda](https://aws.amazon.com/lambda/), [AWS AppSync](https://aws.amazon.com/appsync/), and [AWS Cloud9](https://aws.amazon.com/cloud9/)\.

-You can enable the Data API when you create the Aurora Serverless cluster\.
+You can enable the Data API when you create the Aurora Serverless v1 cluster\.
 You can also modify the configuration later\.
 For more information, see [Enabling the Data API](#data-api.enabling)\.

-After you enable the Data API, you can also use the query editor for Aurora Serverless\.
-For more information, see [Using the query editor for Aurora Serverless](query-editor.md)\.
+After you enable the Data API, you can also use the query editor for Aurora Serverless v1\.
+For more information, see [Using the query editor for Aurora Serverless v1](query-editor.md)\.

 **Topics**
 + [Data API availability](#data-api.regions)